Munir4545/info492-demo1/pharma-attack-sim/README.md

 - **Basic Dashboard**: `http://localhost:8000/index.html`
 - **Master Dashboard** (Enhanced): `http://localhost:8000/master-dashboard.html`

+> Passkeys only work when the UI is served from `http://localhost` or `https://` origins (opening the HTML file directly from disk will not work).

 ## 🎯 Usage

+1. **Register or Sign In with a Passkey**: Use WebAuthn (supported on localhost in modern browsers).
-1. **Login Screen**: Enter target driver, success rate, and attack day
+2. **Configure Attack Parameters**: Set target driver, success rate, and attack day once authenticated.
-2. **Click "INITIALIZE ATTACK SEQUENCE"**
-3. **Watch Dashboard**:
-   - Agent cards light up as attack progresses
-   - Live console shows real-time logs
-   - Export results when complete
+3. **Launch the Attack Sequence** and monitor real-time progress.
+4. **Review Human-in-the-Loop Queue**: Approve or reject high-impact auto-actions before they execute.
+5. **Export Results** once the run completes.

 ## 🔧 Configuration